andreagrioni/ag-codestories/vignettes/AG009_ACR2023_remarks.md

 **Acknowledgments:**
 I extend my heartfelt thanks to the team who represented our work at the conference, showcasing our dedication and collective efforts in rheumatology research.

+**Disclaimer:**
+This blog post is intended for informational purposes only and should not be considered as medical advice.
+Always consult with a healthcare professional for medical advice and treatment options.

+**Author Notes:**
+In this post, I've provided a brief overview of the research I've been a part of at Novartis Biomedical Research.
+The information shared is derived from scientific studies that are publicly accessible and have been published in reputable journals.
+I welcome any feedback or comments you may have.
+For further inquiries or to get in touch, please visit my [personal page](https://andreagrioni.github.io).